 Tuna and Omega-3 Fatty Acids

-Canned tuna ranks second only to shrimp as the most popular American seafood, according to FishWatch.gov.
 While tuna in general contains a large amount of omega-3 fatty acids, the types of fatty acid and the amounts it contains can vary from one canned tuna type to another.
-Canned tuna contains 0.17 to 0.24 grams of omega-3 fatty acids per 3-ounce serving, notes the American Heart Association.
-Albacore tuna canned in water contains up to 10 times as much of the omega-3 fatty acid eicosapentaenoic acid, or EPA as light canned tuna, according to a study published in the October 2004 issue of "The Journal of Food Science."
-Albacore also contained more docosahexaenoic acid, or DHA.
-However, albacore canned in oil has the same omega-3 makeup as canned light tuna.
+Canned tuna typically contains 0.17 grams of omega-3 fatty acids per 3-ounce serving, according to the National Institutes of Health.